Can I feed milk to my dog?

+Can I feed milk to my dog?
 We all know the enormous benefits of milk.
-But when it comes to dogs, one must be cautious.
+But when it comes to dogs, we must be cautious.
 In fact, feeding dairy products to dogs causes some eyebrow-raisings since there are several factors to be considered.

 Let´s break it down from here.
 Milk contains a sugar called lactose.
 This sugar is a disaccharide, meaning that it is composed of two sugars (monosaccharides) linked together chemically.
 When consumed, in order for it to be properly digested, it must be broken down inside the body.

 To break down lactose into its two simpler, more digestible sugars, it needs an enzyme called lactase.
 This is the one that poses a problem for your pet.
 If a dog does not produce lactase, it cannot break down lactose and vomiting and some intestinal acute symptoms might appear.